-Internet address of the business or entity; - (3) any designated point of contact; or - (4) the structure of any entity that the Defendants have any ownership interest in or directly or indirectly controls that may affect compliance obligations arising under this Order, including: creation, merger, sale, or dissolution of the entity or any subsidiary, parent, or affiliate that engages in any acts or practices subject to this Order. - C. Defendants must submit to the Commission notice of the filing of any bankruptcy petition, insolvency proceeding, or any similar proceeding by or against him within fourteen (14) days of its filing. - D. Any submission to the Commission required by this Order to be sworn under penalty of perjury must be true and accurate and comply with 28 U.S.C. § 1746, such as by concluding: "I declare under penalty of perjury under the laws of the United States of America that the foregoing is true and correct.
-Executed on:" and supplying the date, signatory's full name, title (if applicable), and signature. - E. Unless otherwise directed by a Commission representative in writing, all submissions to the Commission pursuant to this Order must be emailed to DEbrief@ftc.gov or sent by overnight courier (not the U.S. Postal Service) to: Associate Director for Enforcement, Bureau of Consumer Protection, Federal Trade Commission, 600 Pennsylvania Avenue NW, Washington, DC 20580.
+- B. For ten (10) years after entry of this Order, Defendant Donohue must submit a compliance notice, sworn under penalty of perjury, within 14 days of any change in the following: - 1.
+Defendant Donohue must report any change in: (a) any designated point of contact; or (b) the structure of any entity that Defendant Donohue has any ownership interest in or controls directly or indirectly that may affect compliance obligations arising under this Order, including: creation, merger, sale, or dissolution of the entity or any subsidiary, parent, or affiliate that engages in any acts or practices subject to this Order. - 2.
+Additionally, Defendant Donohue must report any change in: (a) name, including aliases or fictitious name, or residence address; or (b) title or role in any business activity, including any business for which he performs services whether as an employee or otherwise and any entity in which he has any ownership interest, and identify the name, physical address, and any Internet address of the business or entity. - C. Defendant Denohue must submit to the Plaintitfs notice of the filing of any bankruptey petition, insolvency proceeding, or similar proceeding by or against Defendant Donohue within 14 days of its filing. - D. Any submission to the Plaintiff's required by this Order to be sworn under penalty of perjury must be true and accurate and comply with 28 U.S.C. § 1746, such as by concluding: "I declare under penalty of perjury under the laws of the United States of America that the foregoing is true and correct.
+Executed on: and supplying the date, signatory's full name, title (if applicable), and signature.

+E. Unless otherwise directed by a representative of the Plaintiffs in writing, all submissions to the Plaintiffs pursuant to this Order must be emailed to DFbrief if the gov or sent by overnight courier (not the U.S. Postal Service) to: Associate Director for Enforcement, Bureau of Consumer Protection, Federal Trade Commission, 600 Pennsylvania Avenue NW, Washington, DC 20580; and South Florida Bureau Chief, Consumer Protection Division, Florida Attorney General, 1515 N. Flagler Drive, Suite 900, West Palm Beach, FL, 35401.
 The subject line must begin: FTC v.
-Finmaestros, et al.
+Boost Software, Inc., LLC, et al.